nova120/NovaOS/README.md

 SM (4.0.1) https://scratch.mit.edu/projects/1029229130/

-Will provide files upon request.
+Will provide files upon request to base your OSes on.

-# Snoecone
+# Snoecone (DV)
-It has it's own github repository.
+Branch "Snowcone Develouper Beta"

-I feel like the thing that pulls the updates will get confused if Max and Snowcone were on the same repositoy.
+# Max

-You can find Snowcone here. https://github.com/nova120/NovaOS-Snowcone.git
+I havent started work on Max yet.
+But it will be in the branch "Max Develouper Beta"